torvalds/linux/Documentation/networking/arcnet-hardware.rst

 ^^^^^^^^^^^^^^^^^^^^

 The two jumpers labeled ET1 and ET2 are used to determine the timeout parameters (response and reconfiguration time).
-Every node in a network must be set to the same timeout values.
+Every analde in a network must be set to the same timeout values.

 ::